-This section focuses on whether legal opinions are or should be subject to a proactive disclosure regime for the same reasons that other types of documents are subjected to proactive disclosure-ensuring that "law" is publicly accessible.
-Merely requiring proactive disclosure, of course, leaves the scope of the applicable exemption 5 privileges unresolved.
-While will discuss some of the anomalies in the current law, we do not offer recommendations about modifying the scope of the exemptions in this context.
-This is consistent with our general approach of avoiding proposals to modify FOIA's exemptions, as described above in Part I(C).
+This section focuses on whether legal opinions are, or should be, subject to an affirmative disclosure regime for the same reasons that other types of legal documents are subjected to affirmative disclosure-namely, ensuring that "law" is publicly accessible.
+Merely requiring affirmative disclosure, of course, leaves the scope of the applicable exemption 5 privileges unresolved.
+While we will discuss some of the anomalies in the current law, we do not offer recommendations about modifying the scope of the exemptions in this context.
+This is consistent with our general approach of avoiding proposals to modify FOIA's exemptions as described above in Part I.C.

-Granted, if the courts settle on a broad interpretation of the exemption 5 privileges, a revision of § 552(a) to include a requirement for affirmative disclosure of internally directed legal opinions may shift only a small portion of such records from the reactive disclosure regime to a proactive disclosure regime.
-Still, our animating principle in this Report applies equally to these materials: any non-exempt agency legal materials should be proactively disclosed on the agency's website without waiting for a member of the public to make a FOIA request.
+Granted, if the courts settle on a broad interpretation of the exemption 5 privileges, a revision of Section 552(a) to include a requirement for affirmative disclosure of internally directed legal opinions may shift only a small portion of such records from the reactive disclosure regime to an affirmative disclosure regime.
+Still, our animating principle in this Article applies equally to these materials: any non-exempt agency legal materials should be proactively disclosed on the agency's website without waiting for a member of the public to make a FOIA request.